Hold an Effective Mid-Year Performance Review in a Pandemic

 - What would you add?
 What’s the most important question to ask right now?

-Bonus: Hold a Team Mid-Year Review I.D.E.A. session
+Bonus: Hold a Team Mid-Year Performance Review I.D.E.A.
+Session

 We’ve been working with a lot of teams to help them capture what they’re learning from this crisis right now.
 One technique that really seems to be resonating is to ask each member of your team to bring one new idea to your next team meeting and to share.
 Here’s a quick tool to help them vet and position their I.D.E.A.